Cucuron

-Cucuron (/fr/) is a village (commune) in the Vaucluse department, of the Provence-Alpes-Côte d'Azur region, in southeastern France.
-Its inhabitants are called Cucuronnais.
+Cucuron (/fr/) is a commune in the Vaucluse department, of the Provence-Alpes-Côte d'Azur region, in Southeastern France.

 Located on the south side of the Luberon mountain range, Cucuron is surrounded by slopes of grapevines and olive trees.
 There are several cooperatives in the village, including for wine and olive oil production.
 The present village dates from earlier than the 11th century and suffered a serious plague epidemic in 1720.
 Its primary features are a long pond (l'étang) that occupies its main square, the ruins of a medieval keep, and two churches.

 Cucuron features in two movies: A Good Year and The Horseman on the Roof (French: Le hussard sur le toit).

 Geography

 Cucuron is located on the south side of the Luberon mountain range and includes most of the northern slope of the Aigues valley, sloping gently towards the south.
 The rural district of Cucuron is part of the Luberon Regional Park (Parc naturel régional du Luberon).

 The highest point of the village area is located at its northern end, 1,040 m above sea level, on the crest of the Luberon.
 The village itself is located on a hill dominating the area, consisting of zaffre, with the highest part of the village proper at 375 m.
 It is surrounded by slopes of grapevines and vegetable crops, cereals (wheat fields) or abandoned agricultural land.

 The extreme south of the territory is part of the alluvial plain of the Durance.
 Several rivers irrigate the village area, this includes the Vabre and Hermitage streams - the latter supplies the village.

 Plots of land "in slices" may be legacy areas (villae) of the Gallo-Roman period - two sites have been clearly identified and excavated.